Challenges in Restructuring Community-based Moderation: Limitations

 \section{Limitations}

 Our data collection and findings are heavily limited by language barriers.
-FlaggedRevs and its streamlined version Pending Changes are deployed in 25 language editions.
-Although our team speaks several languages, we are not able to read or understand many of the language editions on which the system is deployed.
-Even with the help of Google Translate, we could not get an adequately translated version of some of the text we collected.
-As a result, we could not include them in our corpus.
-We attempted to address this issue by reaching out to many non-English wikis who use FlaggedRevs for our interview study.
-Sadly, we were not able to recruit many, perhaps because of the same language barriers.
-The challenges that the English Wikipedia and other communities mentioned in our findings faced might be very different from the challenges that other communities experienced, especially smaller communities built around relatively under-resourced languages.
-However, while the number of participants in our study is lower than the number of participants in a typical interview study, the findings through these interviews only serve to complement the findings through the collection and analysis of a large body of text on Wikipedia.
-Therefore, the combination of both methods helps us mitigate both limitations stemming from the language barrier and the low number of participants.
+FlaggedRevs are deployed in 25 language editions.
+Although our team speaks several languages, we cannot read or understand many of the language editions on which the system is deployed.
+Even with the help of Google Translate, we could not adequately translate some of the text we collected.
+We attempted to address this issue by reaching out to several non-English wikis who use FlaggedRevs for our interview study.
+However, we were unable to recruit many, perhaps due to the same language barriers.
+The challenges faced the communities mentioned in our findings might be extremely different from the challenges that other communities experienced, especially smaller communities built around relatively under-resourced languages.